The glossary for all organisations

 Carbon Credits

-Tradable certificates or permits that represent the right to emit one tonne of CO2 or the equivalent amount of another GHG.
+Tradable certificates or permits that represent the right to emit one tonne of CO2 or the equivalent amount of another greenhouse gas.

 Source: